kcemenike/telnyx_autoresponder/README.md

 - Create virtual environment (optional)
 - `cd telnyx_autoresponder`
 - `pip install -r requirements.txt`
 - Purchase a number in [Mission Control Portal](https://portal.telnyx.com/#/app/numbers/buy-numbers).
-Get credits
 - Get [API key](https://portal.telnyx.com/#/app/api-keys)
 - Create .env file using .env.sample as template
 - Run `python src\app.py`
+- Create a messaging profile in [Mission Control Panel](https://portal.telnyx.com/#/app/messaging), assign it to the number you purchased, and add a webhook to it.
+The webhook is https://{YOUR_PUBLIC_ADDRESS}/webhooks or an address you configure if you're using a [tunneling tool like ngrok](https://developers.telnyx.com/docs/v2/development/ngrok) or [webhook.site](https://webhook.site)
 - Send a message to your purchased number and see the auto-responder in action :-)

 ## Full Guide